 Here’s what my Substack mini-magazine currently looks like.
 Of course, the magic of online publishing means that I can change the layout and coverage often.
 And I do.

 • First Monday.
 All About Thyme.
 A plant-themed calendar, a feature on herbs, and a curated list of plant-related things to do and think about.
-This is a popular tie-in to the China Bayles mysteries.
+This began as a tie-in to the China Bayles mysteries.

 • Second Monday.
-LifeScapes, posts about the places we live and the way place shapes and compels us; also on eldering in place: growing older and maybe wiser (imagine that!).
-These posts and conversations are behind a paywall because they are often deeply personal.
+LifeScapes, my personal blog about the place we live and the way place shapes and compels all of us; also on eldering in place: growing older and maybe wiser (imagine that!).
+The posts are behind a paywall because they are often deeply personal.

-• Third Monday.
+• Occasional Mondays.
+The most subversive, insurgent, radical thing you can do is read.
 Guerrilla Reads is a read-along project for people who believe, as I do, that reading deeply is an act of resistance, revolution, and repair.
 I read and write about books that are timely, idea-driven, and provocative: mostly nonfiction, always urgent, guerrilla texts by writers who challenge the status quo, shed light on how power works, and point to what might be coming.
+This isn’t another “book club,” it’s a read-along—and a month-long conversation among people who care about the subject.

-Choose What You Read.
-Too much to read?
+Choose What You Read Here.
+TL-DNR?
 Crowded for time?
 You don’t have to subscribe to everything I write.
 Go here to customize the posts you receive from me.
 You can change your mind any time it suits you.

 Scholarships.
 Thanks to the generosity of supporting subscribers, paid subscriptions are available for readers on a fixed income Ask me about this: susanalbert01 at gmail dot com